wall paints & paints in

 Which colour shades go with red?

-When it comes to possible combinations, the colour red is a real jack-of-all-trades.
-The question of what you combine red with depends on the effect and mood you want to achieve.
+When it comes to combinations, the colour red is a real all-rounder.
+The question of what to pair with red depends entirely on the effect and mood you want to achieve.
+Naturally, all white and natural tones pair beautifully with red.

-All shades of grey, whether light or dark, combine perfectly with red.
-Mouse grey (e.g. Grey with Green) gives red a particularly intense glow, while dark grey (e.g. Grey with Peat) takes the edge off a strong red.
-Grey and red form an extraordinary colour combination for relaxed and stylish living
+All shades of grey, whether light or dark, form a perfect partnership with red.
+Mouse grey (e.g., Grey with Green) makes red look particularly intense, while dark grey (e.g., Grey with Peat) softens the impact of a bold red.
+For a relaxed and stylish home, grey and red make for an exceptional colour combination.

-The colour combination of red and blue is almost a classic: the warm and cold combination is extremely expressive and makes both colours appear more striking.
-The combination of the fast-paced red with cherry and the rich blue with jeans is a classic.
-A light blue or aqua blue wall with a deep red sofa in front of it creates a surprising constellation that is sure to be a highlight in your home
+The colour combination of red and blue is practically a classic: this warm-cool pairing is incredibly expressive and makes both colours appear more striking.
+A firm favourite is the combination of the vibrant Red with Cherry with the rich Blue with Jeans.
+A light blue or aqua-blue wall with a deep red sofa in front of it creates a surprising arrangement that is sure to be a highlight in your home.

-Last but not least, the colour red can be wonderfully combined with pastel shades.
-You can even use red tones in the children's room.
-Have you ever thought about combining red with pink?
-You'll be amazed at how wonderfully these shades harmonise with each other
+Last but not least, red can also be beautifully combined with pastel shades.
+This means you can even use red tones in a child's room.
+Have you ever considered pairing red with pink?
+You’ll be amazed at how wonderfully these hues harmonise with one another.

 What can I stylishly combine red colours with?

-If you use Swedish red for the Scandi style, natural woods go particularly well with it.
-Complement this style with cosy cushions and blankets, candles and fur rugs
+If you use Swedish Red for a Scandi style, natural woods are a particularly good match.
+Complete this style with cosy cushions and blankets, candles, and faux fur rugs.

-The combination of antique furniture made of dark wood and red walls looks particularly elegant.
-This is because a bold shade of red can bring antiques up to date visually
+The combination of antique furniture made from dark woods and red walls looks especially sophisticated.
+With a bold red shade, antiques can find a visual bridge to the modern day.

-If you use red in a more glamorous way, gold accents and accessories made of velvet and silk will suit your furnishing style.
-Baroque-style picture frames really come into their own on a red wall and emphasise the sophisticated mood
+If you prefer a more glamorous approach to red, gold accents and accessories made from velvet and silk will suit your interior style.
+Baroque-style picture frames truly come into their own against a red wall, enhancing that refined atmosphere.

-Of course, you can also use red for a modern, minimalist interior.
-In this case, it is a good idea to freshen up the predominant black and white with eye-catchers in red, such as accent furniture.
-On the other hand, graphic patterns and furniture with clean lines go well with the retro style
+Of course, you can also use red for a modern, minimalist Industrial style interior.
+Here, it is a great idea to refresh the dominant black and white with eye-catching red details, such as a statement piece of furniture.
+For a Retro style, on the other hand, graphic patterns and furniture with clean lines work perfectly.

 Which colours go well with bright red?

-If a bright red is intense and contains yellow components, such as Red with Chili, it is best combined with neutral colour shades.
+If a bright red is intense and contains yellow undertones, such as Red with Chili, it is best combined with neutral shades.
 Beige and grey tones are ideal.
-If the bright red is warm and friendly, such as Red with Coral, it can also be beautifully combined with green in addition to the neutral shades.
-Reds with blue or black-black tones go well with grey tones, while a warm, bright shade of red such as Autumn Red goes well with earth tones and olive
+If the bright red is warm and welcoming, like Red with Coral, it pairs beautifully with green in addition to neutrals.
+Red shades with blue or black undertones go well with grey, while a warm, light red like Autumn Red complements earthy tones as well as olive.

 What effect does bright red have in a room?